Sufeeya07/python_webscrapping_project/README.md

 ## Features
 - `Scrapes product details from Flipkart`
--`Uses BeautifulSoup for parsing HTML`
+- `Uses BeautifulSoup for parsing HTML`
--`Implements logging for debugging`
+- `Implements logging for debugging`
--`Stores data in a structured format`
+- `Stores data in a structured format`

 ## Overview
 The project scrapes data from Flipkart using requests and BeautifulSoup.